warehouse types

 • Human movement is minimized

-• Integration of WMS with automation systems becomes mandatory
+• Integration of automation systems with the WMS becomes mandatory

-A warehouse is not just a physical space but also a business model choice.
+A warehouse is not only a physical space; it is also a business model choice.

 Your Own Warehouse (In-House)

-The warehouse building and operation are completely under your control.
+The warehouse building and operations are entirely under your control.

 Advantages:

-• The flexibility to manage fixed costs in the long term
+• Flexibility in managing fixed costs in the long term

 Disadvantages:

-• The investment and operating cost is entirely yours
+• Investment and operating costs are entirely yours

-A model where you receive warehouse services from a logistics service provider.
+This is the model in which you obtain warehouse services from a logistics service provider.

 Advantages:

-• You benefit from the expertise of the logistics company
+• You benefit from the logistics company’s expertise

 Disadvantages: